tomnachum/RUPG-Master/README.md

 ## Introduction

-In this project, we used external API's to generate a page of a random user.
+In this client-side project, we used external API's to generate a page of a random user.

 ![Alt text](/images/generate_button.png?raw=true "Optional Title")